berkeley-gif/coeqwal-website/README.md

 nvm use 22.21.1
 ```

-pnpm: Install pnpm using Corepack (included in Node.js 22.x).
+pnpm: Install pnpm using Corepack locally (included in Node.js 22.x).

 ```sh
 corepack enable
 corepack prepare pnpm@10.0.0 --activate
 ```

+Note (in case you were reading the `amplify.yml` and wondering): Locally it's easiest to use Corepack.
+AWS Amplify instead installs pnpm globally in the container they use to run the build.

 ### Installating the repo and packages